endoflife-date/endoflife.date/products/docker-engine.md

 # 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
 # 3. Any additional information that may be of interest
 ---
-> [Docker](https://www.docker.com/) is container technology that allows applications to be packaged independently, avoiding the requirement to install or manage software dependencies.
+> [Docker Engine](https://www.docker.com/) is a containerisation technology that allows applications to be packaged independently, avoiding the requirement to install or manage software dependencies.
 Containers are isolated from one another and bundle their own software, libraries and configuration files.

 Docker Engine releases of a year-month branch are supported with patches as needed for one month after the next year-month general availability release.